apsk14/semantic_scene_representations/README.md

 * geometry.py contains utility functions for 3D and projective geometry.
 * util.py contains misc utility functions.

+The 4 directories contain the scripts used to run experiments.
+These will be explained later in detail.

 ### Data
 The dataset used in the paper was custom rendered from Blender by registering pairs of objects (chairs and tables) from [Partnet v0](https://partnet.cs.stanford.edu/) and [Shapenet v2](https://shapenet.org/).

-The dataset along with pretrained models are stored [here](https://drive.google.com/drive/folders/1OkYgeRcIcLOFu1ft5mRODWNQaPJ0ps90?usp=sharing).
+The dataset along with pretrained models are stored [here](https://berkeley.box.com/s/o8c21qq8hpvetdkmbj3ylecz18g4ixfe).
 Information for the dataset can be found at [semantic_scenes_dataset](https://github.com/apsk14/semantic_scenes_dataset)

-Alternatively one can simply run setup.sh in the desired location for the dataset to download it.
-Be wary, the dataset is fairly large (~46GB).
+Alternatively one can simply run setup_data.sh in the desired location for the dataset to download the data, and setup_models.sh to download the pretrained models.
+Be wary, the dataset and models are both fairly large (~46GB and ~12GB respectively).

+## Useage

+Assuming proper download of the code and dataset, we will now guide the user through training and testing models.
+Be sure to put in the correct filepaths in the scripts and config files according to your own directory structure; i.e., make sure to have the correct paths to the data directory and trained models as required.
+Additionally, the scripts do not contain all possible arguments so please use the ``--help`` flag for any file (e.g., train.py) to see the options.

+Obtaining a semantic scene representation requires 4 main steps: 2 training and 2 testing, each of which has its own directory for the corresponding scripts and is explained below.
+For a quick example useage, feel free to skip to the quick results section.

 ### Training

-Obtaining a semantic scene representation requires 4 main steps.

-1) Training a vanilla SRN
+1) Training an SRN
-Please refer to the original SRNS repository for this step.
-See training_scripts/vanilla_srn.sh for an example call.
+Here a basic SRN is trained using images at various poses Please refer to the original SRNS repository for details for this step.
+This can be done with only RGB images as per the original SRNs paper (vanilla SRN) or additionally supervised with segmentation data (semantic SRN).
+For our main experiment we first train a vanilla SRN.
+The scripts for this step are found in ```training_scripts/```.
+As an example consider training a vanilla SRN for Chairs:
 ```
 export CUDA_VISIBLE_DEVICES=0 # pick GPU
 python ../train.py  \